Skip to content

 OptionTypeRequiredDescription

-urlstringBase URL of your Logwolf instance, including /api/.
+urlstringBase URL of your Logwolf instance, e.g. https://your-domain.com/api.
+Trailing slash is optional — the client normalises it internally.
 Must be a valid URL.

 apiKeystringAPI key generated from the dashboard.
-Must start with lw_.
+Must start with lw_ and be at least 10 characters.

 sampleRatenumberFraction of info and warning events to send.
 1 = all, 0.5 = half, 0 = none.
 Defaults to sending all.